Azure-Samples/azure-spring-boot-samples/aad/spring-security/servlet/oauth2/resource-server-support-on-behalf-of-flow/README.md

 - java
 products:
 - azure-active-directory
-name: Developing a REST API that can require a new token to access another REST API protected by Azure Active Directory.
+name: Developing a REST API that can require a new token to access another REST API protected by Azure Active Directory
 description: This sample demonstrates how to develop a REST API that can require a new token to access another REST API protected by Azure Active Directory.
 ---

-# Spring Boot application with Azure Active Directory
+# Developing a Rest API That Can Require a New Token to Access Another Rest API Protected by Azure Active Directory

 ## What You Need